Using SignalWire RELAY you can call your WiFi-connected Raspberry Pi over the phone and leave messages for it to play on a speaker.

 SignalWire RELAY is an advanced interactive communications API that lets you build powerful applications using voice and SMS.
 It can run in the browser or server side.
 To dive deeper into RELAY, check our in-depth getting started guide.

-While this NodeJS example can run on any machine with a speaker, we’ve run it on a Raspberry Pi, a low cost single board Linux computer.
-Raspberry Pi is great for internet of things projects or when you need computer for a very specific purpose.
+While this NodeJS example can run on any machine with a speaker, we’ve run it on a Raspberry Pi, a low-cost single-board Linux computer.
+Raspberry Pi is great for IoT projects or when you need a computer for a very specific purpose.

 This example demonstrates running a SignalWire RELAY Consumer.
 A consumer is a class that encapsulates the main connection and call handling features of RELAY.
 It can register with an arbitrary context.
 This context can be used to direct phone numbers to the consumer application in the event of voice calls or messaging.

 Since the consumer can run directly on the Raspberry Pi, you can run all your call or SMS automation right at the edge.
 Here we use it so the Pi has immediate access to the call recording.
 The alternative would be your consumer is running in the cloud and you would have to send the recording result to the Pi using some IoT messaging platform.

 Skipping that extra step opens the door to doing things like running an interactive voice response (IVR) that can interact with physical peripherals available to the Pi.
 For example, you call a number and are given some dial pad options to turn on the lights, get sensor information, or initiate party mode.
 Try experimenting after following this guide to see what else you can build!

 Once your account and inbound phone number are created, you need to edit the inbound phone number to forward calls to the context used by the RELAY Consumer - in this example, speaker.